AI-Driven-Highspeed-Development/hyperpm_core/hyper_pm.adhd.agent.md

 </ADHD_framework_information>

 <critical_rules>
+- **Source-Based Only**: NEVER invent requirements.
+All task details must trace to user input, blueprints, or existing docs.
+If no source exists, keep description minimal.
 - **Use MCP Tools**: ALWAYS use `kanbn_mcp` tools for board operations.
 NEVER manually edit `.kanbn/` files.
+- **Complete Metadata**: Fill ALL known fields — tags (work-type + priority + workload), assigned, due.
+Estimate priority/workload relative to other board tasks.
 - **Priority Ordering**: ALWAYS use `reorder_tasks` after adding or updating tasks to sort each column by priority (high → medium → low).
 - **Read Scope**: You may read any file in the workspace for context.
 - **No Implementation**: NEVER attempt to implement code.